 There are 3 eligibility conditions:

-- The Police Officer must recommend diversion and it be authorized by their boss.
+- The Police Officer must recommend diversion and it be authorised by their boss.

-- It must be a summary offence that can be finished in the Magistrates’ Court.
+- It must be an offence that can be tried summarily.

-The County Court do not have legislation covering diversions so if a Magistrate decides against diversion there is no point appealing that issue to the County Court.
-They cannot do anything about it.
+The County Court has the power to overturn a Diversion refusal so if a Magistrate decides against diversion, you have the option of appealing that decision to the County Court.
 Drink driving, drive in a manner dangerous and excessive speeding charges can not be diverted.
-No offence that has a minimum or fixed disqualification or penalty can be diverted.
+No offence that has a minimum or fixed of licence disqualification or penalty can be diverted.

-- The accused must plead guilty to the charge and acknowledge the truth of the facts in the summary of offending.
+- The accused must accept responsibility for the charge/s and acknowledge the truth of the facts in the summary of offending.

 The Diversion Notice that the Police eventually provide if they agree will contain a number of proposed conditions.
-For example, write a letter of apology to the Informant for wasting their time.
-Or do some course (road trauma awareness).
+For example, write a letter of apology to the Informant as a sign of gratitude for being given the chance to participate in the Diversion program.
+Another condition may be to do some sort of course (road trauma awareness, men’s behavioural change program).
 A donation to a specified charity or to the Court fund is often a condition.

-The Court adjourns to a specific date for a diversion hearing.
+The court will adjourn your case to a specific date for a diversion hearing.

-You will be given a form to fill out (it is important how you fill that form out).
-It contains personal history and other matter and confirms your understanding of the process.
+You will be given a form to fill out either prior to Court or on the day of your Diversion hearing.
+It is very important how you fill that form out and fill it out properly.
+It contains personal history and other matter and confirms your understanding of the process and successful completion of this form will increase your chances of Diversion.

-You would then be interviewed by the diversion Coordinator who will make an assessment as to whether they believe you are eligible.
-The actual decision with be made by a Magistrate of Judicial Registrar.
+You will then be interviewed by the diversion Coordinator on the day of your hearing who will make an assessment as to whether they believe you are eligible.
+They will then complete a form and give your matter to a Magistrate or Judicial Registrar who make the actual decision about whether or not to grant you Diversion.

+The Magistrate or Judicial Registrar will then make their decision about whether or not you are eligible for the Diversion program.
 It depends on the Court and the people involved as to whether they will grant or refuse your diversion in Court or in their Chambers.
+Sometimes your lawyer is asked to make further submissions in Court and a decision is then made.

 How do I increase my chances of getting a diversion?

-- Attend an appropriate program (Road Trauma.
-Alcohol awareness etc)
+- Attend an appropriate program (Road Trauma Seminar, Men’s Behavioural Change Course, Alcohol awareness etc)

 - Do some voluntary work